chef/chef-web-docs/chef_master/source/berkshelf.rst

 Source Keyword
 +++++++++++++++

 A source defines where Berkshelf should look for cookbooks.
 Sources are processed in the order that they are defined in, and processing stops as soon as a suitable cookbook is found.
-A location can either be a :doc:`Supermarket <supermarket>` system, or a Chef Server.
+Locations include a private or public :doc:`Supermarket <supermarket>`, Chef Server, or local Chef repository.

 By default, a Berksfile has a source for Chef's public supermarket:

 .. code-block:: ruby